-An intensive two day workshop looking at the development, maintenance and products of a successful orchard in the tropics.
+An intensive three day workshop looking at the development, maintenance and products of a successful orchard in the tropics.
 We will adapt what works in the forest to our agro-forestry projects.

 Every good agro-forestry project begins with great design.
 We begin by designing the orchard layout; taking into account climate, landscape, water sources, intercropping and appropriate species, all while looking at the purpose and goals of your orchard.
 Students will learn all skills needed to create their own nursery: such as placement and infrastructure, sourcing plants and propagation; seeds, cuttings, air and ground layering and grafting.
 We will spend time in the Mastatal nursery working on different propagation techniques.
 Everyone will complete the workshop knowing how to graft and propagate their valuable species.